-Alexandra Filipe is a rising Young Portuguese Soprano residing in New York City.
+Alexandra Filipe is a young Portuguese Soprano residing in New York City.

-She is currently the Vocal Director of the recently founded International Brazilian Opera Company (iBoc).
-This year she premiered two operas at the Engelman recital hall by composers João MacDowell ("Cries and Whispers) and Luigi Porto ("Anita" with iBoc.
+She is currently the Casting Director of the recently founded International Brazilian Opera Company (iBoc) and with the same company she premiered, this year, two operas at the Engelman recital hall by composers João MacDowell ("Cries and Whispers") and Luigi Porto ("Anita").

 In 2013 she was finalist of the Arkadi Foundation Opera Idol Competition and also premiered the opera "Something to live for" by composer Ronnie Reshef at JCC Manhattan as an ensemble member and also soloist.
 The past 3 years she has also been collaborating in the multimedia project "The Lumiphonic Creature Choir" by Australian Artist Mark Bolotin, performing in several venues in NYC, including the New York Science Fair, Hyphen Hub, "Surreal" concert opening for Moby and at Union Square with the Arte Institute Summer nights.

-In New York City she performed in venues like Lincoln Center and Carnegie Hall.
+In New York City she also performed in venues like Lincoln Center and Carnegie Hall.

 In theater she was part the Solo Nova Arts Festival in the show UBU for which she also composed original vocal pieces and performed at the New Ohio Theater.

 She interpreted the role of Mimì in La Bohème at the Manhattan Summer Voice Festival in 2011, her Debut in NYC.